emefff/Tools-For-OpenFOAM-Automation/README.md

 You will be able to choose the mesh you like best, very often this will be a compromise with snappyHexMesh.
 Even if you don't choose a mesh for your simulation, you'll know a lot more about how sHM is treating your .stl.
 You can narrow one or more parameter interval(s) for additional loops, modify other parameters in sHM etc. This script is especially convenient, if you absolutely don't know where to start with your meshing.
-Now, this is always work in progress.
+Now, this is work in progress.
 At the moment, the capabilities of this script are quite limited.
 However, it can be adapted to your needs in no time.
-The main advantage at the moment is that we can do some meshing during the night.
+The main advantage at the moment is that we can do some meshing over night.

+## controlDict_automation.py

+When I started with OpenFOAM, I was very annoyed by the need of sitting and waiting while increasing certain parameters (e.g. timeStep or maxCo) after launching a new simulation.
+So what this script basically does is hand a little more automation to your simulation.
+It can:
+-) increase maxCo either by a time trigger, meaning for example in 10 steps from 0.0001 to 0.5 in 10 minute intervals.

+-) increase maxCo by a timeStep trigger.
+For that we extract the timeStep at whic the running simulation is at, we the increase (mostly) the maxCo according to a list of values we determined in advance.

+-) or we use both.
+This is done in the shared script.
+In the beginning we use a time trigger and later we switch over to timeStep triggering.
+This mostly makes sense in very big simulations.

+-) increase writeInterval: in the beginning when timeSteps are small, we probably want to write smaller timeSteps and later, when all is going well with a large timeStep we want to write less data.

+-) increase nCorrectors when maxCo is increased.

+-) increase nCorrectors, nOuterCorrectors, decrease epsilonRelaxationFactor when p does not converge.
+Although the script can do that, I have never seen an event when it actually can 'save' a non-converging simulation.
+It is probably already too late when this is triggered.

+-) decrease nCorrectors, nOuterCorrectors, increase epsilonRelaxationFactor when last 30 timeSteps show converged pressure.
+When all is going well, all these parameters are decreased to their defined minimum values to keep iteration duration low.

+-) calculate the achieved deltaT.
+PimpleFoam shows us this value during the run, we only have access to it via stdout in the running simulation.
+This script calculated this value from solverInfo

+-) writes collected data and results into a controlDict_automation_results.csv.
+Restarting this script will trigger it to write new data to controlDict_automation_results_1.csv and so on.
+These data can be evaluated by control_automation_plot.py script which is also presented here.
+The plotting script can handle the enumrated result.csv files.
+No worries here.